top of page

 password: memory

-Site-specific, multi-disciplinary performance installation in Hamilton, Ontario, that explores local history through the interaction of movement, sound, and image.
+The Memory Project is a site-specific, multidisciplinary performance installation created in Hamilton, Ontario.
+It explores local history through the interaction of movement, sound, and image, offering audiences an immersive reflection on the city’s collective memory.

 (Click on title to watch the video).